adamdaw/aura-ng/README.md

 Here are some of the things to look forward to:

+- I'm working to get the changes introduced into the aura framework that will remove the need for the **data-** prefixes that we currently have to use to work around an aura issue or custom attributes are being incorrectly assigned as properties on Dom elements instead of attributes
 - multi-version support to allow a specific version of angular.JS to be specified at the region level
 - automatic surfacing of aura components as angular directives for use within Angular regions
 - full support for aura:iteration and ng-repeat